If you need help with a hacked site, we offer professional website malware removal services and will protect and monitor

-Mary has a site that she really cares about, its called mycoolsite.com.
-She has learned how to monetize her blog through the use of ads, this allows her to make her living.
+Mary has a site that she really cares about called mycoolsite.com.
+She has learned how to monetize her blog through the use of ads which allows her to make her living.
 She uses WordPress and always keep it updated.
-She also keeps her plugins updated, uses strong passwords, accesses the admin panel via SSL and takes all the security recommendations very seriously.
+She also keeps her plugins updated, uses strong passwords, accesses the admin panel via SSL, and takes all the security recommendations very seriously.

 She uses a shared server and her host offers her unlimited domains.
-Over the years she has taken advantage of this offering, adding a few sites here and there.
-One such site was mytestsite.com, it’s used to try new themes and plugins.
+Over the years, she has taken advantage of this offering, adding a few sites here and there.
+One such site was mytestsite.com for trying new themes and plugins.

-It has been at least a year since she has touched one of her other sites – mytestsite.com, it hasn’t been updated and houses a plugin that has since been removed from the WordPress repository.
+It has been at least a year since she has touched one of her other sites – mytestsite.com hasn’t been updated and houses a plugin that has since been removed from the WordPress repository.
 Little does Mary know that it was removed from the repository for having a very serious security vulnerability.

 Part 1: The Bad Guys Came…

 Like in any story, the bad guys wasted no time in finding and exploiting this vulnerability.

 They had a list with millions of sites that they were scanning daily (based on Alexa).
-They found her mycoolsite.com (which was ranking very well) and tried to exploit it without success.
-They looked for any potential attack vector; things like the WP version, vulnerable plugins, weak passwords (making use of brute force and dictionary attacks), they used a slew of tools in their arsenal, nothing worked.
+They found Mary’s mycoolsite.com (which was ranking very well) and tried to exploit it without success.
+They looked for any potential attack vector; things like the WP version, vulnerable plugins, weak passwords (making use of brute force and dictionary attacks).
+They used a slew of tools in their arsenal, nothing worked.
 She won that battle.

-The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local anti-viruses to set off alerts and or blocking her site.
+The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local anti-viruses to set off alerts and are blocking her site.
 The first thing she does is go to her site to see what’s going on.
-She is greeted with an scary warning, “This site may harm your computer”!
+She is greeted with a scary warning, “This site may harm your computer“!

 “EEK!!
 What is going on?
 How did my site get hacked?
 I did everything right!!
 I followed all the recommendations!!!